nylas-samples/Shiny-for-Python-Building-an-Email-Dashboard/README.md

-# code-sample-description
+# Shiny-for-Python-Building-an-Email-Dashboard

-This sample repo will show you how to easily do X with Nylas.
+This sample will show you to create an email dashboard using Shiny for Python.

+You can follow along step-by-step in our blog post ["Shiny for Python: Building an Email Dashboard"](https://www.nylas.com/blog/shiny-for-python-building-an-email-dashboard/).

 ## Setup

 ### System dependencies

-- Add System dependencies
+- Python v3.x

 ### Gather environment variables

-You'll need the following values from the Nylas Dashboard:
+You'll need the following values:

 ```text
 ACCESS_TOKEN = ""